ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

 ## Hookup the Guard

 Any route that requires the user to be logged in should have the guard.
-At this time, that is only the `tea` page, so let's hook up the guard in that page's routing module (`src/app/tea/tea-routing.module.ts`).
+At this time, that is only the `tea` page, so let's hook up the guard in the app's routing module (`src/app/app-routing.module.ts`).

 **Note:** most of this code should exist already.
 Just add the `AuthGuardService` related bits.
 If yours routing module is slightly different, have a look and determine if you would like to change any of it.